-The procedure for Grade Appeals and Non-Academic Matters can be found on the Kaskaskia College website:
+The procedure for Grade Appeals, Non-grade appeal and Non-Harassment Issues, can be found on the Kaskaskia College website:

-Kaskaskia College 2024-2-25 College Catalog page 59 and in the Student Handbook on page 63.
+Kaskaskia College Catalog 2025-2026 page 58-60 and in the Student Handbook on page 63, 66 and 67.

 The radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) according to the Standards for an Accredited Educational Program in Radiologic Sciences.
 These Standards are implemented to promote academic excellence, stimulate programmatic improvement, and protect the student and the public.
 A student may obtain a copy of the Standards by contacting the JRCERT, 20 N Wacker Drive, Suite 2850, Chicago, IL 60606-3182, (312) 704-5300.
 Any and all allegations of program noncompliance to the Standards may be reported to the JRCERT and the Allegations Reporting Form and Policy is also available on the JRCERT website.